These are our tips for working with recycled plastic. (You may also be interested in our FAQs section here)

 Our recycled plastic profiles can be worked in principle in the same manner as wood with the same woodworking tools.
 For sawing and drilling we recommend working the recycled plastic steadily and slowly.
 The general rule is to choose a cutting speed which prevents the material melting on the surface of the tool.

 At low temperatures, the recycled plastic will be slightly stiffer.
 However, due to the combination of materials used in the construction, the recycled plastic exhibits good physical properties to at least 20 degrees below zero.
-In warm weather conditions the material tends to become slightly tougher and more flexible.
+In warm weather conditions the material tends to become slightly softer and more flexible, and thermal expansion of up to 5mm per metre per 10 degrees Celcius (above 12 degrees) can also be expected.